Hypopnea

 Hypopnea is overly shallow breathing or an abnormally low respiratory rate.
+Hypopnea is typically defined by a decreased amount of air movement into the lungs and can cause hypoxemia (low levels of oxygen in the blood.)
+It commonly is due to partial obstruction of the upper airway, but can also have neurological origins in central sleep apnea.
+(Or if a person has sleep apnea caused by both causes, it is variously referred to by a number of names, such as mixed sleep apnea or complex sleep apnea.)

-Hypopnea is defined by some to be less severe than apnea (the complete cessation of breathing), while other researchers have discovered hypopnea to have a "similar if not indistinguishable impact" on the negative outcomes of sleep breathing disorders.
-In sleep clinics, obstructive sleep apnea syndrome or obstructive sleep apnea–hypopnea syndrome is normally diagnosed based on the frequent presence of apneas and/or hypopneas rather than differentiating between the two phenomena.
-Hypopnea is typically defined by a decreased amount of air movement into the lungs and can cause oxygen levels in the blood to drop.
-It commonly is due to partial obstruction of the upper airway.
+Hypopnea is traditionally considered to be less severe than apnea (the complete cessation of breathing), while other researchers have discovered hypopnea to have a "similar if not indistinguishable impact" on the negative outcomes of sleep breathing disorders.
+In sleep clinics, obstructive sleep apnea syndrome or obstructive sleep apnea–hypopnea syndrome (as well as central sleep apnea) is normally diagnosed based on the frequent presence of apneas and/or hypopneas rather than differentiating between the two phenomena.
+The combined number of apnea and hypopnea events that occur on average per hour during sleep is noted using the Apnea–hypopnea index (AHI).

 Hypopnea during sleep is classed as a sleep disorder.
-With moderate to severe hypopnea, sleep is disturbed such that patients may get a full night's sleep but still not feel rested because they did not get the right kind of sleep.
+With moderate to severe hypopnea, sleep is disturbed such that patients may get a full night's sleep but still not feel rested.
 The disruption in breathing causes a drop in blood oxygen level, which may in turn disrupt the stages of sleep.

 Daytime hypopnea events, however, are mostly limited to those with severely compromised respiratory muscles, as occurs in certain neuromuscular diseases or compromised central respiratory drive, as occurs in conditions such as acquired or congenital central hypoventilation syndrome (ACHS or CCHS).
 Daytime hypopnea can also cause a drop in blood oxygen level.